UBC-MOAD/docs/ssh_access.rst

 except that you will see:

-* yourlaptop user id instead of :kbd:`username` in the key files paths
+* your laptop user id instead of :kbd:`username` in the key files paths
 * a different key fingerprint, ending with your user id and computer name instead of :kbd:`username@host`
 * a different "randomart image"